sid314/nitch-clone/README.md

 ## Building and Running

 > [!NOTE]
-> For building and running `go` must be installed.
+> For building `go` must be installed.
-> This has only been tested on EndeavourOS.
+> This has only been tested on EndeavourOS, ArchLinux,
+> Ubuntu, Fedora and Debian.

 1. Clone this [repository](https://github.com/sid314/nitch-clone).
 2. Run `cd nitch-clone`